-The receiver is expected to undertake the following tasks to verify new instances of the signed signaling messages described in Sections 5.2.2.3, 5.2.2.4, and 5.2.2.5:
+To help identify suspected stream tampering, the receiver is expected to undertake the following tasks to verify new instances of the signed signaling messages described in Sections 5.2.2.3, 5.2.2.4, and 5.2.2.5:

-- 1) Verify that the signature contained in the CMS Signed Data structure is correct. - 2) Verify that the SigningTime attribute in the CMS Signed Data structure is: - a) Not greater than the System Time, and - b) Not less than the SigningTime of any previously received instance of the same type of signed signaling message. - 3) Verify that the key used to sign the signaling message is authenticated by an unexpired end-entity certificate carried in CertificationData message, - a) verify that this certificate has an extended key usage that includes id-atsc-kp-signalingSigning, and - b) verify that this certificate contains a Subject Directory Attribute extension with an attribute of type id-atsc-sdattr-bsid and values that contain a SET OF INTEGER (as described in RFC 5280 [10]), and that the set of values matches the set of bsids listed in the Service List Table for this broadcast stream, and - c) verify that this end-entity certificate's SubjectKeyldentifier matches either the CurrentCert or, if present, the NextCert. - 4) Verify that, at the SigningTime of the signaling message, the CurrentCert or NextCert used to authenticate the signing key was valid for use according to the CurrentCertUntil and NextCertFrom dates, respectively. - 5) Verify that the producedAt date in the OCSPResponse that provides status information for the end-entity certificate plus the number of hours specified as the OCSPRefresh period in the CertificationData message exceeds the current System Time.
+- 1) Verify that the signature contained in the CMS Signed Data structure is correct. - 2) Verify that the SigningTime attribute in the CMS Signed Data structure is: - a) Not greater than the System Time, and - b) Not less than the SigningTime of any previously received instance of the same type of signed signaling message.
+For example, the SigningTime sequence would not go backward in time for any signaling within a single message type of (i) SLS of the same specific service, or (ii) an LLS CDT message on the same RF channel or bonded channels, or (iii) an LLS SignedMultiTable message on the same RF channel with the same set of LLS tables within. - 3) Verify that the key used to sign the signaling message is authenticated by an unexpired end-entity certificate carried in CertificationData message, - a) verify that this certificate has an extended key usage that includes id-atsc-kp-signalingSigning, and - b) verify that this certificate contains a Subject Directory Attribute extension with an attribute of type id-atsc-sdattr-bsid and values that contain a SET OF INTEGER (as described in RFC 5280 [10]), and that the set of values matches exactly the set of bsids listed in the Service List Table for this broadcast stream, (e.g., when identifying a bonded pair of RF channels, both the bsids listed in the SLT and the set of bsids in the certificate identify exactly the same two bsid values), and - c) verify that this end-entity certificate's SubjectKeyldentifier matches either the CurrentCert or, if present, the NextCert. - 4) Verify that, at the SigningTime of the signaling message, the CurrentCert or NextCert used to authenticate the signing key was valid for use according to the CurrentCertUntil and NextCertFrom dates, respectively. - 5) Verify that the producedAt date in the OCSPResponse that provides status information for the end-entity certificate plus the number of hours specified as the OCSPRefresh period in the CertificationData message exceeds the current System Time.